What is Two-Factor Authentication?

 The more data security factors you have in place, the more protection you have.
 But the quality of the factors themselves are also important.
 Criminals can easily find out your mother’s maiden name.
 Getting your fingerprint is much harder.

-The most common 2FA step right now is to send a code to your mobile phone via email or text.
+The most common two-factor authentication step right now is to send a code to your mobile phone via email or text.
 You’ll receive an alert if someone TRIES to get into your account.
 While this process takes another 15 seconds to validate your credentials, it should be your default setting for:

 - Anywhere you have superuser or admin credentials